 Chemical Engineer Grasps Big Picture of Small but Smart Cancer Fight

 Chemotherapy is a powerful weapon against head and neck cancers, but it poses numerous challenges for patients, such as the need for frequent infusions and the risk of secondary toxic reactions spreading throughout the body.
-Kaustabh Sarkar, who has received an Innovation in Clinical Translation (ICT) fellowship in his third year of the Chemical Engineering Ph.D. program, is pursuing a potential leap forward in more targeted treatment.
+Kaustabh Sarkar, who has received a Leslie Bottorff Fellowship in his third year of the Chemical Engineering Ph.D. program, is pursuing a potential leap forward in more targeted treatment.
 It could yield big benefits, thanks to something extremely small, namely nanoparticles.

 Sarkar's research encompasses many considerations as he assesses the efficacy of a novel adaptation of standard treatments: new formulations encapsulated in a biocompatible polymer and injected directly into a tumor.
 This approach is well-suited to oncologists' frequent combination of chemotherapy and radiation.
 The direct injection would allow patients more time between treatments and prevent the drug from carrying side effects beyond the cancer site.

 "This improves the quality of life for the patient," says Sarkar, who works with fellow chemical engineer and mentor You-Yeon Won through the Ph.D. program established by the Purdue College of Engineering.
 Won leads the laboratory within the Davidson School of Chemical Engineering which is developing the nanoparticle drug-delivery system.
 It envisions multiple advances.
 The capsules, once injected, release their content as they degrade during the radiation treatment.
 Monthly localized injections of these capsules could replace the weekly intravenous infusions of standard chemotherapy.